jmenter/JAMValidatingTextField/README.md

 JAMValidatingTextField
 ======================

-JAMValidatingTextField adds validation facilities to UITextField in iOS, solving the problem of how to visually indicate that a text field's contents are valid.
+JAMValidatingTextField adds validation facilities to UITextField in iOS, solving the problem of how to visually indicate that a text field's contents are valid to the user.

 It extends the basic UITextField to have three different validation states; valid, invalid, and indeterminate.
 Validation is applied by either setting a built-in validation type (email, URL, phone, or zip code) or by assigning a validation block, an NSRegularExpression, or good old delegate.